JinmiaoS/AC-Caps/README.md

 Execute Step:
 1 Configure the hyperparameters
-2 Run AC-Caps, The final evaluation metric is written to the text format (metrics_file.txt).
+2 Run AC-Caps.The final evaluation metric is written to the text format (metrics_file.txt).
 3 The final prediction results are stored in predict.txt.